Utah’s State-Based Solar Tax Credit in 2020 and Beyond

 Permitting is expensive because it varies with each location.
 Permits change not only from state to state but from city to city.
 The SEIA is proposing these permits switch to standardized online permitting and instantaneous permitting for qualified projects.

-This is a huge leap that both local, state, and federal governments would have to take.
-However, it isn’t impossible.
-Some states are already starting to implement legislation that will enable streamlined solar permitting.
+Streamlined permitting is a solution that local, state, and federal governments should undertake together.
+The federal government has yet to embrace this solution.
+However, some states have already started to implement legislation that will enable streamlined solar permitting.